By SafBaby Founders Sandra Blum and Samantha Fox Olson

 - putting them into a dishwasher (Dishwashers can damage the glazed surface of your dinnerware because of the heat and water intensity).

 If you’re unsure if your china, earthenware or stoneware contains high levels of lead or cadium, you can buy testing kits from Leadcheck.com ($18.45 for an eight-swab lead test; $39.95 for eight cadmium swabs).
-Home testing cannot prove your dishes heavy-metal-free—it can only assure you that levels aren’t dangerously high.
-Be cautious with dinnerware purchased at flea markets, antiques stores and on the Internet or given to you.
+Home testing cannot prove your dishes heavy-metal-free, it can only assure you that levels aren’t dangerously high.
+Be cautious with dinnerware purchased at flea markets, antique stores and on the Internet or given to you.
 Glass and stoneware, unless decorated, are generally lead-free.
-A study published in Science of the Total Environment, found that
+A study published in Science of the Total Environment found that:

-- two of 28 patterns of imported dishes released lead in levels higher than the FDA allows and
+- two of 28 patterns of imported dishes released lead in levels higher than the FDA allows,

-- 10 patterns released lead that exceeded California Prop 65 limits.
+- 10 patterns released lead that exceeded California Prop 65 limits, and